-The Floodline Quickdial Code is 0345 988 1188.
-When prompted dial 1.

-There is also an alternative number which is again the Floodline Quickdial Code for Bishopstone - 0345 988 1188, then choose Option 1 and when asked input the local Quickdial Code for the River Ebble between Ebbesbourne Wake and Nunton which is 0452331 followed by 1.
-This is specifically information about the river and flood meadows in our immediate area.

-The closest boreholes with readings are at Ebbesbourne Wake (upstream) and Nunton (downstream).
-This borehole information is available on the environment Agency (EA) website.
+- 3.10 The Floodline Quickdial Code is 0345 988 1188.
+When prompted dial 1. - 3.11 There is also an alternative number which is again the Floodline Quickdial Code for Bishopstone 0345 988 1188, then choose Option 1 and when asked input the local Quickdial Code for the River Ebble between Ebbesbourne Wake and Nunton which is 045233 followed by 1.
+This is specifically for information about the river and flood meadows in our immediate area. - 3.12 The closest readings of river levels are at Ebbesbourne Wake (upstream) and Nunton (downstream).
+There are borehole readings at Windwhistle Farm.
+This borehole information is available on the either the Environment Agency (EA) website or the gov.uk website under flood information.